syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/processing-large-files-without-increasing-maximum-message-size.md

 documentation: ug
 ---

-# Processing Large Files Without Increasing Maximum Message Size in SfPdfViewer Component
+# Processing Large Files Without Increasing Maximum Message Size

 The SfPdfViewer component now supports a new feature that allows for the processing of large files without the need to increase the maximum message size of a single incoming hub message (MaximumReceiveMessageSize 32KB).
 This is achieved through the use of chunk messaging.